 Key Features

-• High Intensity in Small Space: A single kettlebell session can replace multiple machines.
-That lets you run full-body workouts even in tight studio spaces.
+- High-Impact Training in Limited Space: A kettlebell-focused session can replace multiple machines, enabling full-body workouts even in compact studio environments.

 Things to Consider